 - Fireproof safe

 - Under the bed

 - Dresser drawers

 Additionally, your loved one may have stashed valuables in a safe-deposit box.
 It is important to be methodical in your searches because you may not know about certain assets.

 Executors sometimes need the help of a skilled Georgia trust and will attorney to help them deal with the estate’s assets.
-For assistance, call a Peachtree City estate planning lawyer at the Law Offices of Shane Smith at 770.487.8999 today.
+For assistance, call a Peachtree City estate planning lawyer at Shane Smith Law at 770.487.8999 today.